-(i) Maintains satisfactory performance with such firefighter's firedepartment;
+(i) Maintains satisfactory performance with such firefighter's department;

-15 (ii) Meets all admission requirements of the state university, state 16 college, or community college;
+(ii) Meets all admission requirements of the state university, state college, or community college;

-(iii) Pursues studies leading to a degree in science or medicine that relates to a career in professional firefighting from an associate degree program or a baccalaureate degree program; and

-20 (iv) Submits the certificate of verification required by subsection 21 (4) of this section; and

-(v) (iv) Files with the Department of Revenue documentation showing proof of employment as a professional firefighter and proof of residence in Nebraska each year such professional firefighter or such professional firefighter's legal dependent applies for and receives the tuition waiver.

-(b) The professional firefighter may receive the tuition waiver for up to five years if such professional firefighter otherwise continues to be eligible for participation.
+- (iii) Pursues studies leading to a degree in science or medicine that relates to a career in professional firefighting from an associate degree program or a baccalaureate degree program;-and - (iv) Submits the certificate of verification required by subsection (4) of this section; and - (v) (iv) Files with the Department of Revenue documentation showing proof of employment as a professional firefighter and proof of residence in Nebraska each year such professional firefighter or such professional firefighter's legal dependent applies for and receives the tuition waiver. (b) The professional firefighter may receive the tuition waiver for up to five years if such professional firefighter otherwise continues to be eligible for participation.

-30 (2)(a) (2) Any legal dependent of a professional firefighter who 31 maintains satisfactory performance with such professional firefighter's

-1 fire department shall be entitled to a tuition waiver of one hundred 2 percent of the resident tuition charges of any state university, state 3 college, or community college for an associate or baccalaureate degree 4 program if the legal dependent:
+- (2)(a) (2) Any legal dependent of a professional firefighter who maintains satisfactory performance with such professional firefighter's fire department shall be entitled to a tuition waiver of one hundred percent of the resident tuition charges of any state university, state college, or community college for an associate or baccalaureate degree program if the legal dependent:

-5 (i) Executes executes an agreement with the state in accordance with 6 section 85-2605; -
+(i) Executes executes an agreement with the state in accordance with - (i) Executes executes an agreement with the state in accordance with section 85-2605; -